varlinkctl - Man Page

 Added in version 255.

-Show interface definition of the specified interface provided by the specified service.
-Expects a service address in one of the formats described above and a Varlink interface name.
+Show the interface definitions of the specified interfaces provided by the specified service.
+Expects a service address in one of the formats described above and optionally one or more Varlink interface names.
+If no interface names are specified, shows all provided interfaces by the service.

 Added in version 255.